Naqada II: Elite tombs

 Tomb 271, a large rectangular grave, with artifacts (Naqada IIB).

 The other type of tombs in Naqada were wealthy graves, such as Tomb T5, Tomb T4 from the elite Cemetery T at Naqada, or Tomb 271, all dated to the Naqada IIA-IIC period.
 Contrary to the usual Egyptian graves placed in caves or hollows, these tomb belonged to a different category: they were deep and rectangular, formed from a vertical pit and were roofed.
 These wealthy graves were roofed over with beams and brushwood, a system not seen in standard Egyptian tombs.
-These tombs were quite large and well furbished, and were built for the elite of the period.
+These tombs were quite large and well furnished, and were built for the elite of the period.
 The artifacts in the tomb were precious and well-manufactured, including pottery, jewelry, status symbols, cosmetic palettes.
 These tombs usually contained detached skulls and bodies, often arranged in heaps.
 In some tombs, there is evidence of one man accompanied in death by several females, suggesting a sacrifice of concubines or servants attending the deceased.
 Such practice is characteristic of later royal burials at Abydos.
-These tomb were usually furbished with large jars, some of them filled with organic materials, including possibly beer and scented fats, probably offerings.
-Finely-polished stone vases, made of diorite and brescia, were positioned among the skulls.
+These tomb were usually furnished with large jars, some of them filled with organic materials, including possibly beer and scented fats, probably offerings.
+Finely-polished stone vases, made of diorite and breccia, were positioned among the skulls.
 The pottery of these high-level tomb consisted exclusively of Fancy-form (F-ware), Wavy-handled (W-ware) and multiple Rough-ware vessels.
 Many of the bodies discovered in these tombs were mutilated or decapitated, suggesting either ritual practices or even ritual cannibalism.

 Artificial mummification was already practiced from around 3500 BC in Hierakonpolis, where traces of resin and linen wrappings were discovered.